2600hz/kazoo-php-sdk/README.md

 }
 ```

-This is a basic example, from `$client` object you can access the full power of Kazoo!
+This is a basic example, from `$sdk` object you can access the full power of Kazoo!

 ## We need your help with version 2.x
 * Version 2.x of the SDK needs to have the Entity and Collection classes for each Kazoo API built, with unit tests